ByteTrix/Media-Player-Scrobbler-for-Simkl/docs/usage.md

 4. Play movies in your configured player.
 The app tracks and syncs progress automatically.

 ## 🖥️ Windows (EXE)
 - Just install and launch.
-The app runs in the tray—no commands needed.
+The app runs in the tray —no commands needed.
 - Use the tray icon for status and controls.

 ## 🐧 Linux (pipx)